witnet/witnet-ethereum-block-relay/README.md

 `witnet-ethereum-block-relay` is an open source implementation of Witnet Block Relay for EVM-compatible blockchains.

-DISCLAIMER: this is a work in progress, by which we mean the contract could still be vulnerable to attack.
+DISCLAIMER: this is a work in progress, by which we mean the contract could still be vulnerable to attacks.
 Use at your own risk.

 ## About WBI and the Block Relay